atharvbyadav/AWS-Aliases/README.md

 ---

 ## License

-This repository is open-source.
-Feel free to modify and use these aliases as needed.
+This project is completely **free to use, modify, and share**.
+You can use these aliases and functions for personal, educational, or commercial purposes without any restrictions.

+Feel free to improve or customize them to fit your workflow.
+Contributions and suggestions are always welcome!

+If you find this useful, consider sharing it with others or giving it a ⭐ star on GitHub.
+Happy coding! 🚀